Fast and Accurate Proper Orthogonal Decomposition using Efficient Sampling and Iterative Techniques for Singular Value Decomposition: Proposed Iterative Sampling Algorithm (ISMA)

 \subsubsection{Column sampling}

-In the first round, we do a column norm based sampling to get a good approximation of the dominant POD modes.
+In the first round, we do a column norm based sampling, with probabilities as given in equation~(\ref{eqn:LTSVD_prob}), to get an approximation of the dominant modes.
 Additional columns are sampled in subsequent iterations in an attempt to correct the modes.
 The sampling strategy for the additional columns is a compromise between the number of iterations and the computational effort required in each iteration.
-We explored three sampling strategies for adding more columns. (a) Uniform sampling (UNF) is easy to implement as no extra computation for probabilities is necessary.
-Larger number of iterations are needed as there is no way to avoid sampling of unimportant or highly correlated columns. (b) ORT requires us to project the matrix onto the current estimate of the dominant subspace and sample based on norm of the component orthogonal to this subspace.
-Therefore, it avoids sampling of highly correlated components and can lead to fewer iterations.
-However, the computational and memory requirements in each iteration is large, making each iteration slow and sometimes impractical for large datasets. (c) $L_2$ norm sampling (L2N) has only simple arithmetic manipulation of probabilities from the second iteration but may repeatedly sample columns that are similar or highly correlated.
+We explored three sampling strategies for adding more columns. \begin{enumerate}[label=(\alph*)] \item Uniform sampling (UNF) is easy to implement as no extra computation for probabilities is necessary.
+Larger number of iterations are needed as there is no way to avoid sampling of unimportant or highly correlated columns. \item $L_2$ norm sampling (L2N) has only simple arithmetic manipulation of probabilities from the second iteration but may repeatedly sample columns that are similar or highly correlated. \item ORT requires us to project the matrix onto the current estimate of the dominant subspace ($\tilde{U}$) and sample based on norm of the component orthogonal to this subspace.
+Probability of sampling columns is computed as,

+Note that, it avoids sampling of highly correlated components and can lead to fewer iterations.
+However, the computational and memory requirements in each iteration is large, making each iteration slow and sometimes impractical for large datasets. \end{enumerate}